DiamondLightSource/cs-di-ioc-01/README.md

 Manages collections of updating waveforms.

 **`sa_waveforms.py`**
-Initial implementation of SA waveforms (may not be optimal).
+Initial implementation of SA waveforms not currently used.

 ## Concentrated Waveforms